jan-khalid/robotCar/README.md

   <em>Figure 25: Updated QTI sensor position</em>
 </p>

-[Function 2: Going to a particular coordinate with obstacles]{.underline} experienced ultrasonic sensor detection error issues possibly caused by the internal noise of the sensor.
+**_Function 2: Going to a particular coordinate with obstacles_** experienced ultrasonic sensor detection error issues possibly caused by the internal noise of the sensor.
 When the loop is executing, the returned value of '0' would be recorded and the function of the program would recognize it as an obstacle.
 Therefore, in